 + + +

 Known for her theories on playculture, activist design, and critical play, Mary Flanagan has achieved international acclaim for her novel interdisciplinary work, her commitment to both theory and practice, and her ongoing pioneering contributions to the field of digital art.
 Her research examines the boundaries between the personal and the public, perception, power, and what technology can teach people about themselves.
 Using the formal language of the computer program or game to create systems which interrogate seemingly mundane experiences such as writing email, using search engines, playing video games, or saving data to the hard drive, Flanagan reworks these activities to blur the line between the social uses of technology, and what these activities tell us about the technology user themselves.
-Her artwork ranges from game based systems to computer viruses, embodied interfaces to interactive texts; these works are exhibited internationally at venues including the Laboral Art Center, The Whitney Museum of American Art, SIGGRAPH, Beall Center, The Banff Centre, The Moving Image Center, Steirischer Herbst, Ars Electronica, Artist’s Space, The Guggenheim Museum New York, Incheon Digital Arts Festival South Korea, Writing Machine Collective Hong Kong, Maryland Institute College of Art, and venues in Brazil, France, UK, Canada, Taiwan, New Zealand, and Australia.
+Her artwork ranges from game based systems to computer viruses, embodied interfaces to interactive texts; these works are exhibited internationally at venues including ZKM Germany, the Laboral Art Center, The Whitney Museum of American Art, SIGGRAPH, Beall Center, The Banff Centre, The Moving Image Center, Steirischer Herbst, Ars Electronica, Artist’s Space, The Guggenheim Museum New York, Incheon Digital Arts Festival South Korea, Writing Machine Collective Hong Kong, Maryland Institute College of Art, and venues in Brazil, France, UK, Canada, Taiwan, New Zealand, and Australia.

 As a researcher, she focuses on popular culture, digital studies, and computer games to look at issues of representation, behavior, equity, and process.
-In the field of creative writing, Flanagan is known as a writer of electronic literature, and she is also a poet, with work in The Iowa Review, Barrow Street, Saranac Review, Mudfish, and other books & periodicals.
+In the field of creative writing, Flanagan is known as a writer of electronic literature, and she is also a poet, with work in The Iowa Review, Barrow Street, Mudfish, The Pinch, and is forthcoming in FENCE and other books & periodicals.
 She has written more than 20 critical essays on digital art, cyberculture, and gaming in periodicals such as Art Journal, Wide Angle, Intelligent Agent, Convergence, and Culture Machine, as well as several books; her books in English include reload: rethinking women + cyberculture (2002), re:SKIN (2007), and Critical Play (2009), all with MIT Press.
 She writes about popular culture and digital media such as computer games, virtual agents, and online spaces in order to understand how they affect and reflect culture.
 She is also co-author with Matteo Bittanti of Similitudini.
 Simboli.
 Simulacri, on the game The Sims (in Italian, Unicopli 2003).

 Flanagan is the founding director of he theory/practice laboratory she founded in 2003, Tiltfactor, focused on the design of and research on computer games, board games, urban games, and other software that fosters a joyful commitment to human values.
 She is also the creator of “The Adventures of Josie True,” the first web-based adventure game for girls.